 Fresh flour performs differently to aged flour that you buy from a shop or the mill.
 These top tips will help you understand fresh flour and get the best results with your bakes.
 You will find more helpful information in Notes on Freshly Milled Flour.
 You can also take a look at my experiments in milling and recipes using fresh flour.

 One of my top tips is to double mill your flour.
 Double milling is running the grain through the coarsest setting first and then running it through the mill again at the finer setting.
 This reduces the amount of friction needed to mill your flour finely and will reduce the milling temperature.
+I find that if I double mill, coarse then fine, my average temperature for the flour as it comes out of the mill is 29C.
+If I mill the whole grain on the finest setting this can increase to 39C depending on the hardness of the wheat.
+The harder the wheat, the higher the temperature it will mill at because of the increase in friction.

 If your mill is not designed to run continually (this will apply to most home mills) then allow time for your mill to cool down if you are milling more than 1kg.
 If the stones get hot it will heat your grain.
 Some of the nutrients may be lost in your grain heats up too much.